How Does A Hair Transplant Work?

 Hair transplant patients should be able to return to work within 2 or 3 days.
 Waiting a few days to wash hair and using mild shampoos for the first few weeks is recommended, and no pressure should be applied during brushing to the new grafts for at least 3-weeks.
 Check with your doctor when it will be okay for you to wear hats or pullover shirts.

-Lastly, we offer high-quality, specialized, and affordable hair restoration services if you are looking to restore your hair.
+Lastly, we offer high-quality, specialized, and affordable hair restoration services if you want to restore your hair.
 So contact us today and restore the beauty of your hair in no time.
 Good Luck!
 Or go back to the Medical Blog.